 - In case of a joint application under war widows, differently-abled, ex-servicemen reserved categories, the applicant should fall within the reserved category, while the joint applicant should be from within the family as defined in (3) above.

-Apart from the DDA eligibility, you also have to meet home loan eligibility if you are planning for a housing loan for the same.
+Apart from the eligibility conditions for the DDA housing scheme 2021, you also have to meet home loan eligibility if you are planning for a housing loan for the same.
 Tata Capital home loans offer a wide range of flexible options in the home loan segment, along with attractive home loan interest rates.
 Reach out to Tata Capital today if you need finances for your DDA flat.